 - You can then play again with the same teams if they seem even, shuffle teams and play again with a new group, or go back to class as usual.

 How can I use Quizlet Live Relay?

-It works great to introduce vocabulary before starting a chapter.
-This would be a good way to start class to wake up those morning classes and get the blood pumping, while getting practice with new vocabulary.
+Quizlet Live works great to introduce vocabulary before starting a chapter.
+This would be a good way to start class to wake up those morning classes and get the blood pumping while getting practice with new vocabulary.
 Just search the novel chapter or vocabulary you are covering and I bet someone has already created one.

 Time Filler at the End of Class

+You know I love a planned brain break.
 Use one or two rounds of Quizlet Live Relay to break up your class.
-Set a timer to see if everyone can get logged in in under a minute or a certain time as a race, since we know logging in can be an annoyingly long transition 🙂 Get everyone moving and then move on to the next portion of class with renewed energy.
+Set a timer to see if everyone can get logged in under a minute as a race.
+(Since we know logging in can be an annoyingly long transition).
+Get everyone moving and then move on to the next portion of class with renewed energy.